 Where Firenze breathes Renaissance, Siena breathes medieval times.
-Gothic architecture and many religious structures, buildings and art.
-This all is combined with a modern-day livelihood and countless places to enjoy real good food and wine.
+Gothic architecture and many religious structures, buildings, and art.
+This all is combined with a modern-day livelihood and countless places to enjoy real good food and wine on your day trip.

 Getting there takes either 2 hours and 40 minutes (by car) or approximately 3 hours (by train).